Volumetric Semantically Consistent 3D Panoptic Mapping: CONCLUSIONS

 \subsection{Ablation Study}

 Table~\ref{table:scenenn_10_ablation} displays the ablation study with components removed from the proposed method.
-Label "w/o \ref{section:super_point}" means we use the superpoint segmentation module from \cite{ModifiedVoxblox} instead of the proposed one; "w/o III-C and w/o III-D" means no semantic regularization and no instance refinement, respectively; "w/ GT Mask" means we use ground truth panoptic masks in \ref{section:2d_segmentation} by rendering from GT meshes instead of using predictions from \cite{mask2former}.
+Label "w/o \ref{section:super_point}" means we use the super-point segmentation module from \cite{ModifiedVoxblox} instead of the proposed one; "w/o III-C and w/o III-D" means no semantic regularization and no instance refinement, respectively; "w/ GT Mask" means we use ground truth panoptic masks in \ref{section:2d_segmentation} by rendering from GT meshes instead of using predictions from \cite{mask2former}.
 We show results both in the GT pose and SLAM cases.
 While the two cases have a significant performance gap, ranking the components by importance seems similar.
-The conclusions are as follows: \begin{enumerate}[leftmargin=12pt] \item \textbf{Method 1 compared to 2, 3 to 5 and 4 to 6.} The results show that making the superpoints semantically consistent (Section~\ref{section:super_point}) is crucial to improve the accuracy of semantic-instance segmentation.
-Besides other error metrics, this is explicitly shown by the superpoint IoU$_{L_S}$, which significantly reduces without this method. \item \textbf{Method 1 compared to 3, 1 to 4 and 1 to 7.} The results show that the methods from both Sections~\ref{section:super_point} and \ref{section:instance_refinement} play significant roles in improving the accuracy of semantic-instance segmentation. \item \textbf{Method 1 compared to 8.} The results shows that the 2D panoptic predictions from \cite{mask2former} is one of the main factors that limit our semantic segmentation accuracy.
+The conclusions are as follows: \begin{enumerate}[leftmargin=12pt] \item \textbf{Method 1 compared to 2, 3 to 5 and 4 to 6.} The results show that making the super-points semantically consistent (Section~\ref{section:super_point}) is crucial to improve the accuracy of semantic-instance segmentation.
+Besides other error metrics, this is explicitly shown by the super-point IoU$_{L_S}$, which significantly reduces without this method, qualitative results are shown in Fig. \ref{fig:ablation_super-point}. \item \textbf{Method 1 compared to 3, 1 to 4 and 1 to 7.} The results show that the methods from both Sections~\ref{section:segment_graph} and \ref{section:instance_refinement} play significant roles in improving the accuracy of semantic-instance segmentation, qualitative results are shown in Fig. \ref{fig:ablation_graph_based_seg}. \item \textbf{Method 1 compared to 8.} The results shows that the 2D panoptic predictions from \cite{mask2former} is one of the main factors that limit our semantic segmentation accuracy.
 Our method improves significantly with more accurate 2D panoptic predictions as input. \end{enumerate}